 We all need meaning – purpose and love, significance and security.

-Problems come in many forms – depression/anxiety, bereavement, bullying, loneliness, difficulties at work, failed relationships, issues from the past, unrealised ambitions, poverty, discrimination, racism, not being understood – which can lead to lingering sadness, emptiness, worry and a feeling of being bereft and directionless.
+Problems come in many forms – depression/anxiety, bereavement, bullying, loneliness, difficulties at work, failed relationships, feeling like an outsider, issues from the past, unrealised ambitions, poverty, discrimination, racism, not being understood – which can lead to lingering sadness, emptiness, worry and a feeling of being bereft and directionless.

 We therefore need to find a better path when crises unsettle and perhaps bewilder us.